sorokaben/LANGBOT_Project/README.md

 By using this program, a deaf or hard-of-hearing person can easily communicate with a non-ASL speaker.
 Originally, this project was meant to include real-time translation for full words and ASL motions, but due to limited knowledge the idea was modified to this alternative.

+## Future Improvements
+- Support for dynamic ASL gestures (not just static signs)
+- Improved  detection
+- Expanded dataset for higher accuracy and robustness
+- Mobile or web-based deployment for broader accessibility